astronomer/docs/astro/best-practices/deploy-with-api.md

    :::

-3. Upload the tar file by making a `PUT` call using the `dagsUploadURL` that you retrieved in Step 2.
-In this call, it is mandatory to pass the `x-ms-blob-type` as `BlockBlob`.
+3. Upload the tar file by making a `PUT` request using the `dagsUploadURL` that you retrieved in Step 2.
+In this request, it is mandatory to pass the `x-ms-blob-type` as `BlockBlob`.
 Then, save the `x-ms-version-id` from the response header.

 4. Using your deploy `id`, make a request to finalize the deploy.
 See [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/finalize-deploy) for more information about formatting the API request.